Shrub Selection Installation & Replacement | Seacoast NH & SO. Maine

-Right plant, right place – professional selection, soil preparation, and installation for lasting results
+Right plant, right place – selection, soil preparation, and installation for lasting results

 Shrub selection begins with understanding site conditions and intended function before considering aesthetics.
 Sunlight exposure, soil drainage, mature plant dimensions, and realistic maintenance expectations drive the selection process.
 A foundation planting benefits from shrubs that stay compact naturally rather than fast-growing species requiring aggressive pruning to control size.